courselabs/kubernetes/labs/secrets/README.md

 The metadata is standard - you'll reference the name of the Secret in the Pod spec to load settings.

-* `data` - list of settings as key-value pairs, separated with colons
+* `data` - list of settings as key-value pairs, separated with colons and with values base-64 encoded

 In the Pod spec you add a reference: